-Cannabis and other drugs such as alcohol and tobacco are psychoactive substances which, when taken into the body, alter mental processes such as cognition.
-Psychoactive substance use falls on a spectrum.
-Movement along the spectrum is not necessarily linear; that is, a person may use substances differently at different points in their life.
-It is possible to introduce interventions to minimize risks and harms when the use becomes problematic.
+Cannabis and other drugs such as alcohol and tobacco are psychotropic substances which, when ingested, alter mental processes such as cognition.
+The use of psychotropic substances takes the form of a spectrum.
+Movement across the spectrum is not necessarily linear; that is, a person can use substances in a variety of ways at different times in their life.
+It is possible to integrate measures intervention aimed at minimizing the risks and harms when the use becomes problematic.
 Problematic substance use refers to a way of using substances associated with psychological and economic problems

 important to recognize that use of substances such as cannabis is not the same